Skip to main content

 In this view, you can compare multiple duplicates side by side.
 Aftershoot will automatically detect duplicates and stack them for you to review.
 The rest of your images will display in the carousel at the bottom of the screen and you can sift through them using the same controls as in other views.

 Aftershoot has a multitude of keyboard shortcuts to change ratings, circle through, and select images.
-Check them out by clicking on the Key symbol at the top of the screen.
+Check them out by clicking on the Keyboard symbol to the right of the Duplicate Stack symbol.

 Find out more about using Keyboard Shortcuts in Aftershoot to improve your workflow in this blog post.